Clinical Speech Pathology 2 PG (10272.1)

 Work placement, internships or practicums

 This unit involves 3 single day observations.
 Therefore, additional student responsibilities are required.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for assessment items such as reports or essays.
-Students must have a working with vulnerable people check (or state equivalent) and a national Police Check.
+Students must have a working with vulnerable people check (or state equivalent) and a National Criminal History Check.
 Students must be compliant with all placement requirements, inlcuding immunisations.
 Failure to obtain these check or comply with immunisation requirements will proclude students from attending observation placements.